tum-pbs/pbdl-book/supervised-discuss.md

 inputs that are as similar as possible to those you want to use at inference time.

-This is important to keep in mind during the next chapters: e.g., if we want an NN to work in conjunction with another solver or simulation environment, it's important to actually bring the solver into the training process, otherwise the network might specialize on pre-computed data that differs from what is produced when combining the NN with the solver, i.e it will suffer from _distribution shift_.
+This is important to keep in mind during the next chapters: e.g., if we want an NN to work in conjunction with a certain simulation environment, it's important to actually include the simulator in the training process.
+Otherwise, the network might specialize on pre-computed data that differs from what is produced when combining the NN with the solver, i.e it will suffer from _distribution shift_.